Covid 19 Updates

 Please know that we have your safety top of mind.
 Here are the changes we’ve made to keep you, and our team, safe:

-- Pre-screening – we’ll conduct an assessment of each patient, including taking their temperature, on the day of the appointment
+- Pre-screening – we’ll conduct an assessment of each patient, including taking their temperature, on the day of the appointment.
+Please bring your own thermometer if you prefer not to use our infrared thermometer.

 - Monitoring – we take each staff member’s temperature and monitor for any symptoms of illness at the start and end of each workday